Follow TV Tropes

 • Composite Character: The remake is almost completely different from the original and its sequels, but some characters share traits with them.

-• The main character is kind of a mix of Wilby as a kid, (a brilliant but somewhat inconsiderate person who turns into a sheepdog and stops a conspiracy), Wilby as an adult (both are efficient distract attorneys) and Wilby's father Wilson (both are well-intended but inept fathers who have strong hatreds for dogs much to the dismay of their kids, but eventually love them at the end).
+• Dave Douglas, the main character, is kind of a mix of Wilby as a kid, (a brilliant but somewhat inconsiderate person who turns into a sheepdog and stops a conspiracy), Wilby as an adult (both are efficient distract attorneys) and Wilby's father Wilson (both are well-intended but inept fathers who have strong hatreds for dogs much to the dismay of their kids, but eventually love them at the end).

-• The main antagonist, Kozak shares some similarities with Francesca's stepfather Dr. Valasky (both travel to a foreign country to steal something valuable to exploit for themselves) and also John Slade from The Shaggy DA. (as a corrupt politician who attempts to dispose of the protagonist in his dog form to prevent him from thwarting his plans).
+• Kozak, the main antagonist, shares some similarities with Francesca's stepfather Dr. Valasky (both travel to a foreign country to steal something valuable to exploit for themselves) and also John Slade from The Shaggy D.A. (as a corrupt politician who attempts to dispose of the protagonist in his dog form to prevent him from thwarting his plans).

-• Carly and Josh also share some traits with Wilby (both are talented kids, but their fathers fails to appreciate their good qualities.)
+• Carly and Josh also share some traits with Wilby (both are talented kids, but their fathers fail to appreciate their good qualities).

 • Rebecca shares some traits with Frieda, being a Deadpan Snarker annoyed by her dysfunctional husband's poor parenting choices.